scotools/angular-examples/ex4-MVC2/README.txt

   - Filter
   - Directive
   - data access
-    - factory
+    - factory - creates an object and returns it
-    - service
+    - service - function using 'this'
-    - provider
+    - provider - $get function
-    - values
+    - values - used to get config key/value info
   - controller

   To create a module: